Tracy Vrem's Blue Mountain Lodge - Alaska

 You’re welcome to bring your video camera, and they have a flat-screen TV at the Lodge for watching the day’s activities.

 Cell phones do not work in this area; however, free Wi-Fi is available at the Lodge.
 There is also a freezer for preserving your trophy or any salmon you wish to take home.

 and 5-days guided fishing

 $7,000.00 per person

 Daily fly-outs to fishing are included in the package.

 Roundtrip charter flight between King Salmon and the Lodge, lodging, meals, beer, wine, and soft drinks, guided fishing, daily fly-outs to remote streams, use of rods, reels, and shotguns.

 Packages Do Not Include:

-Airfare, gratuities, hard liquor, terminal tackle, fishing license, king salmon tag, duck stamps, $20.00 for waxed boxes (optional for frozen fish), hunting license, shotgun shells ($15.00 a box), duck stamps, Global Rescue, travel insurance, and anything not mentioned under inclusions.
+Airfare, gratuities, hard liquor, terminal tackle, fishing license, king salmon tag, terminal tackle, $20.00 for waxed boxes (optional for frozen fish), hunting license, shotgun shells ($15.00 a box), duck stamps, Global Rescue, travel insurance, and anything not mentioned under inclusions.

 A 50% deposit is required to confirm and reserve a spot on the schedule.
 This is a nonrefundable down payment.
 It can be transferred to another party.
 A deposit may be refunded if a cancellation takes place 120 days prior to the trip and if the trip is sold to another party.